Hanro50/MSMC/README.md

 </div>
 At the moment you can get support via Discord (link above).

-<h1>UNDER CONSTRUCTION; 4.0.0 is still in an alpha state!</h1>

 # Examples
-These are in an unfinished state
 ## A basic ES6 example with [MCLC](https://github.com/Pierce01/MinecraftLauncher-core)
 ```js
 import msmc, { wrapError } from "msmc";